GoogleCloudPlatform/beyondcorp-applink/terraform-config.md

 endpoints.
 The connector uses a GCP Service Account (provisioned per connector) as its identity.

-This step sets up the necessary metadata in GCP (including the service account) to bootstrap the remote connector(s).
+This step sets up the necessary metadata in GCP project B (including the service account) to bootstrap the remote connector(s).
+This step does not deploy the connector software in remote enterprise network simulated by GCP project A.

 **NOTE: Please refer to the [README file](terraform/connector/README.md) for the connector module for the most up to date information about the necessary input &